The UV420 UV grow-light, delivers UV-B (280-315 nm), UV-A (315-400 nm) and blue (400-495 nm) to complement normal PAR

 - Post-harvest to prolong freshness and shelf-life

-- Also to help sterilise facilities between crop cycles to reduce mould and bacteria.
+- Helps sterilise facilities to reduce mould & bacteria.

 UV-B, UV-A and Blue Light Boost Crop Quality & Value

-The UV-A and UV-B wavelengths in sunlight activate a plant’s natural defence mechanisms, producing proteins that act as a “sun screen” for protection against harmful light.
-These influence photomorphogenic responses including gene regulation, flavonoid biosynthesis, leaf and epidermal cell expansion, stomatal density, stress and increased photosynthetic efficiency.
-This synthesis of proteins in crops improves disease resistance, colour, fragrance, taste and potency.
+UV-A and UV-B in sunlight activate a plant's natural defence mechanisms, producing proteins that act as a 'sunscreen' to protect the plant.
+These influence photomorphogenic responses - gene regulation, flavonoid biosynthesis, leaf and epidermal cell expansion, stomatal density, stress and increased photosynthetic efficiency.
+This synthesis of proteins improves disease resistance, colour, fragrance, taste and potency.
 The more UV exposure, the more such proteins are produced.

 protect the plant and its seeds from potentially harmful UV-B. The result is that the UV-B boosts the production of flavonoids and terpenes - powerful compounds that dictate the flavour, aroma and colour.